mono/website/_posts/2018-08-03-flight-recorders.md

 ### Prototyping a Solution ###

-This type of problem very often complained about with respect to the mono debugger.
-It can be hard to isolate whether a mono bug, a C# application bug, or debugger misuse were the cause of a failure.
+This type of problem is very often complained about with respect to the mono debugger.
+It can be hard to isolate whether a mono bug, a C# application bug, or debugger misuse was the cause of a failure.
 People find themselves trying to understand what mono’s view of the world is, based on the output they see in their debuggers.
 Submitting a bug is hard work, as is arguing that the error is not between the keyboard and the chair.

 It was this that motivated the creation of the debugger flight recorder.
-A flight recorder, in software engineering, is a system that takes messages without overhead or waits and can print out the last hundred retained messages or so.
+A flight recorder, in software engineering, is a system that stores log messages without added latency and can print out the last hundred retained messages or so.
 The main use of it is to avoid filling up your disk, slowing down your application, or paying other costs associated with logging incredibly verbosely around a problem.